Charles Monroe Sheldon/Central Congregational Church collection

 Related Records or Collections

-Other Finding Aid/Index: Finding aid available from the Kansas Historical Society (Topeka) and on its website, http://www.kshs.org/p/charles-monroe-sheldon-central-congregational-church-collection/14115.
+Other Finding Aid/Index: Full finding aid (with box and folder list) available from the Kansas Historical Society (Topeka) and on its website, http://www.kshs.org/p/charles-monroe-sheldon-central-congregational-church-collection/14115

 Central Congregational Church (Topeka, Kan.)